KevinLiTian/Harvard_CS50_AI/README.md

-# Harvard University's CS50 - Introduction to AI
+# Harvard University's CS50AI - Introduction to Artificial Intelligence

-In the summer after my sophomore year, in order to gain more knowledge and continue programming, I chose to study Harvard's online artificial intelligence course, [CS50](https://cs50.harvard.edu/ai/2020/), which I found through the online learning platform, [edX](https://www.edx.org/)<br/>
+In the summer after my sophomore year, in order to gain more knowledge and continue programming, I chose to study Harvard's online artificial intelligence course, [CS50AI](https://cs50.harvard.edu/ai/2020/), which I found through the online learning platform, [edX](https://www.edx.org/)<br/>

 In this repository, I will put my notes and my work on course projects.
 For each lecture, I will list the objectives of the lecture and corresponding projects.
 Detailed notes and in-class examples regarding each lecture can be accessed through the link of the corresponding lecture below